tseiman/timer-netsend-test/README.md

 ## FPGA board configuration
  TBD

+## Canned XEN
+Canned XEN is a bash script which will create a XEN live CD including 2 demo minimal linux guests.
+For that it will run various actions like mounting images, formatting those, populating them with files, compiling tools & kernel etc.
+The idea of Canned XEN is to get a reproduceable test environment for performance tests in virtual environments.

+Following actions might be taken:
+- Downloading actual Gentoo minimal live CD
+- mounting proc, sys, dev etc. to chroot(s)
+- download various tools and compile those
+- copy a lot of files arround
+- compile XEN and tools and add it to live cd
+- create 2 images for XEN HVA guests with a mini linux and add those as well
+- pack everything back to a bootable ISO image which you'll find finally in this folder

+to do all of that it will download arround 560MB from the internet using various sources and run arround an hour massively depending on which system it runs on.

+to perform the build just run
+    ~/timer-netsend-test/canned-xen$ ./createVM

+cleanup might be performed  with
+    ~/timer-netsend-test/canned-xen$ ./createVM clean

 ## Links
 - ECP3 Dev Kit http://www.latticesemi.com/ecp3versa
 - Lattice Diamond http://www.latticesemi.com/en/Products/DesignSoftwareAndIP/FPGAandLDS/LatticeDiamond.aspx
 - example realtime linux module scheduling  http://www.falsig.org/simon/blog/2013/07/10/real-time-linux-kernel-drivers-part-3-the-better-implementation/
+- Gentoo.org (used in canned XEN) http://www.gentoo.org